top of page

 Not What You Expect - and There's Magic in the Differences

-Most of us were introduced to "journaling" with a blank book and very vague instructions.
+Most of us were introduced to "journaling" with a blank book and vague instructions.
 That often leads to frustration, disappointment, feeling overwhelmed, or getting stuck in a emotional loops.

 Private Groups, Retreats, Customized Themes